drorjac/FieldSense/README.md

 # FieldSense tau
-This project focuses on environmental sensing (ES) with wireless communication using physics-informed AI tools.
+This project focuses on environmental sensing (ES) with wireless communication.

 ## Project Description
 This project focuses on ES using physics-informed AI tools, with wireless communication, how to merge different sensors to physical field sensing including sensing, \\ characterization on spatio-temporal evolusion of the the fields.